longvuwee/longvuwee/README.md

 - 👋 Hi, I’m @longvuwee
-- 👀 I’m interested in improving my python and java skills
+- 👀 I’m interested in improving my C++, HTML, and CSS skills
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning HTML and CSS
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: longvu1274@gmail.com

 <!---
 longvuwee/longvuwee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.